-About Talk Money with Ecstra Foundation
+About Talk Money with Ecstra Foundation:

-Ialk Money with Ecstra Foundation is designed to help Australian students learn money lessons tor lite, to be confident talking about money and to make informed financial decisions.
+Talk Money with Eestra Foundation is designed to help Australian students learn money lessons for life, to be confident talking about money and to make informed financial decisions.
 We offer facilitator led workshops for Years 5-10 students and additional resources to reinforce learnings.
-The program is provided at no cost to schools, enabling more students across Australia to access financial education at key life stages talkmoney.org.au talk@talkmoney.org.au
+The program is provided at no cost to schools, enabling more students across Australia to access financial education at key life stages.
+About Ecstra: Ecstra Foundation is an independent charitable foundation committed to building the financial wellbeing of Australians within a fair financia system.
+Ecstra launched Talk Money in February 2022. talkmoney.org.au talk@talkmoney.org.au